tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 sit on the Throne of Purity and look upon the world with an eye full of wisdom[^1].
-And in his hand, the mighty Haskell would wield the Spear of Lazy Lists, which is said to have the power to tackle each and every problem the world might have to face[^2].
+And in his hand, the mighty Haskell would wield the Spear of Lazy Lists, which is said to have the power to tackle each and every problem the world might have to face.
 And to honour him, we would code and abstract everything with lazy lists.
-For millenia would lists be used to map, to filter, to separate, to merge, to group data, and so forth.
+For millenia would lists be used to map, to filter, to separate, to merge, to group data, and so forth[^2].

 <span class="dropcap">B</span><span style="font-variant: small-caps;">ut</span>, one day, the Real-World
 Serpent[^3], son of the wicked Foldr[^4], would